Henry Dumas: Posthumous recognition

 A limited amount of Dumas's work was published during his lifetime in several small magazines and journals in the 1960s.
-It was mainly through the efforts of Eugene B. Redmond, the executor of Dumas's literary estate, that various collections of his work have been published.
+It is mainly through the efforts of Eugene B. Redmond, the executor of Dumas's literary estate, that various collections of his work have been published.
 Ark of Bones and Other Stories and Poetry for My People were both first published in 1970 by Southern Illinois University Press, where Dumas worked before his death.
-Toni Morrison, then working as an editor at Random House, read Poetry for My People and used her influence to have Random House publish two collections of Dumas's published and unpublished writings in 1974, Play Ebony, Play Ivory, which was a reprint of Poetry for my People, and Ark of Bones.
+Toni Morrison, then working as an editor at Random House, read Poetry for My People and used her influence to have Random House publish two collections of Dumas's published and unpublished writings in 1974: Play Ebony, Play Ivory (a re-edition of Poetry for my People) and Ark of Bones.
 To generate interest in Dumas, Morrison hosted a book launch party on October 13, 1974.
 In her invitation, Morrison said of Dumas's work that it was "some of the most beautiful, moving, and profound poetry and fiction that I have ever in my life read."
-When Play Ebony, Play Ivory appeared in 1974, Julius Lester, writing in The New York Times Book Review, called Dumas "the most original Afro-American poet of the sixties."
+When Play Ebony, Play Ivory was released in 1974, Julius Lester, writing in The New York Times Book Review, called Dumas "the most original Afro-American poet of the sixties."

 In 1976, Dumas's short story "Thalia" won The Black Scholars first creative writing award, chosen by James Baldwin.
-Poet Eugene Redmond, Dumas's literary executor and editor, helped renew interest in Dumas in 1988 with the publication of the short-story collection Goodbye Sweetwater, which contained both previously published and new works.
+Redmond helped renew interest in Dumas in 1988 with the publication of the short story collection Goodbye Sweetwater, which contained both previously published and new works.
 Redmond released a second collection, Knees of a Natural Man, in 1989.
 In 2015, Redmond spoke of his hope that "the Black Lives Matter movement will help introduce Dumas to a whole new audience and help bolster the foundation that the moment rests upon."

-Rapper Milo has referenced Dumas in song multiple times, most notably in the song "Napping Under the Echo Tree" whose title is a reference to Dumas's book Echo Tree: the Collected Short Fiction of Henry Dumas.
+Rapper R.A.P.
+Ferreira has referenced Dumas in songs multiple times, most notably in the song "Napping Under the Echo Tree", whose title is a reference to the book Echo Tree: The Collected Short Fiction of Henry Dumas.
 Dumas is also referenced by name in the song's lyrics.